 The ‘Dutch Tilt’

-The trouble is that the end result is at an unusual angle and hard to look at.
+The trouble is that the end result is at an unusual angle and is hard to look at.
 Try taking a step back and reframing to include more of a subject in a photo, or use a shorter focal length for a wider viewing angle.

-A small amount of vignetting is a good way of helping the viewers eyes to focus on the center of the photo, but once you can tell it’s being done, it’s become a part of the photo, rather then a feature used to improve a certain part of the photo.
-It distracts heavily for the main features of the photo, and is largely used to make the photo look more artistic.
+A small amount of vignetting is a good way to help the viewer’s eyes focus on the center of a photo.
+Once you can tell it’s being done, it becomes part of the photo rather than just a feature.
+It distracts heavily from the main features and is largely used to make the photo look more artistic.

-Writing On Photos
+Writing on Photos